-By law, the government requires universities and colleges to investigate and address sexual assault charges involving students.
+By law, the government requires universities and colleges to investigate and address sexual assault, stalking, harassment incidents involving students.
 If you’ve been accused, you will be required to undergo a disciplinary hearing under Title IX.
 Additionally, Title IX mandates that colleges and universities punish students found in violation of campus sexual consent policies.
 If you are being accused of sexual misconduct at your university, you should immediately call Caplan & Tamburino Law Firm, P.A. to put an experienced Minneapolis criminal defense attorney on your side.

 Our firm has successfully defended clients at the following universities:

 - University of Minnesota